mix-php/mix/src/vega/README_EN.md

 developed by referring to golang [gin](https://github.com/gin-gonic/gin) [mux](https://github.com/gorilla/mux).
-It contains a lot of functions for Web application processing (excluding database processing), including: routing, rendering, parameter acquisition, middleware, file upload processing, strong compatibility with CLI mode, and support for Swoole, Workerman, and Swoole's various process models.
+It contains a lot of functions for Web application processing (excluding database processing), including: routing, rendering, parameter acquisition, middleware, file upload processing, strong compatibility with CLI mode, and support for Swoole, WorkerMan, and Swoole's various process models.

 **Recommended with the following databases:**